The Facial that uses Nightingale Droppings

 • A common ingredient in skincare products that you may use daily.

-• Accelerate the process of skin cell and skin regeneration process.
+• Accelerate the skin cell regeneration process.

-• Urea based skincare products are ideal for people with dry skin and extremely beneficial for skin conditions like eczema and psoriasis.
+• Urea-based skincare products are ideal for people with dry skin and extremely beneficial for skin conditions like eczema and psoriasis.

 Guanine: